elasticio/elasticio.github.io/content/_components/splitter/index.md

 ## Description

 The Splitter processes income messages containing multiple elements that might have to be processed in different ways.
-The Splitter emits out the composite message into individual messages, each containing data related to one item.
+The splitter handles incoming messages that contain multiple elements that might need to be handled differently.
+At the moment, there are two actions that allow you to process incoming data.
+[Split](actions.html#split-on-jsonata-expression) action takes the incoming message body and applies the configured JSONata transformation on it.
+[Re-assemble Messages action](actions.html#re-assemble-messages) is the opposite of the Split action.
+In this document, we will introduce you to all the technical aspects of the component, describe both actions in detail and show an [example of using](usage-example) a Splitter component.

 ### Environment variables